MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 For example, see the [Makefile](https://github.com/MayaSekhon/DevOps-Tutorial/blob/main/Makefile) in this repo.

+If you're using Intellij, remember to add the [Makefile plugin](https://plugins.jetbrains.com/plugin/9333-makefile-language) for syntax support.

 ## Git

 [Git](https://git-scm.com/) is a distributed version control system which saves every version of your software code and configuration files.